neurogenetics/23andme_rare_variants/README.md

 double_check <- merge(data, dup, by="V12")
 dim(double_check)
 # 15779 rows, 12 columns

+write.table(data_no_dup, file="exonic_splicing_only_no_dup.txt", quote=FALSE,row.names=F,sep="\t")
+q()
+n
 ```
-Only those variants that were in dup *and* in data were removed from data.
+Duplicate variants that were present in dup *and* in data were removed.
 Since the multiallelics.txt and exonix_splicing_only_v2.txt files are both based on first_pass_23andme.hg19_multianno.txt, the number of rows left in the file makes sense.
+A total of 903,097 variants are included in this file.

 Get correct reference allele
 ```